scottstanie/tropo/README.md

 There are 3 entrypoints for the OPERA-TROPO workflow

-1. Download HRES model *.nc from s3 bucekt to local directory
+1. Download HRES model *.nc from s3 bucket to local directory
 ```bash
 opera_tropo download -s3 "bucket_path" --date 20190613 --hour 00
 ```